thomascormier/openspace/README.md

   - version2.py
   - yolov3.cfg
   - yolov3.weights

+You also need to have the following libraries installed:
+  - streamlit
+  - cv2
+  - numpy
+  - pandas
+  - os
+  - face_recognition

 After you make sure that you have ALL of the above files, you can go ahead and run the following command (in the same folder in which you have the beforementioned files):
 ```
 streamlit run version2.py